typetron/typetron.org/docs/websockets/using-on-frontend.md

 #### Emitting events

-If you want to signal the server with and event or when you want to send some data to it, you can use the _emit('event name', data)_ method:
+If you want to signal the server with an event or when you want to send some data to it, you can use the _emit('event name', data)_ method:

 ```ts